syeung14/speaking/travel/Boston USA. The Most European City in the US. Sights, People and Food.md

-with downtown it's the location of many corporate headquarters restaurants coffee shops and parks a lot of new condos and lofts have been constructed recently which brought new residents and businesses but the biggest transformation was the project known as the big dig look we're entering a tunnel and we're going to be driving under the city this project removed the elevated highways put them on the ground and replaced them with green spaces this is what it used to be and this is what it is now so much better this was one of the nation's most expensive highway projects with a price tag of 14.8 billion dollars downtown is nice and clean and it doesn't have a lot of homeless people there's some but not as many as i've seen in other american cities now let's take a look at beacon hill it's one of the oldest historic districts in america federal style row houses and cobblestone streets that are illuminated with gas street lights and it's within walking distance of the
+with downtown it's the location of many corporate headquarters restaurants coffee shops and parks a lot of new
+`condos and lofts` have been constructed recently which brought new residents and businesses but the biggest transformation was the project known as the big dig, look we're entering a tunnel and we're going to be driving under the city this project `removed the elevated highways` put them on the ground and replaced them with green spaces this is what it used to be and this is what it is now so much better, this was one of the nation's most expensive highway projects with a price tag of 14.8 billion dollars

+downtown is nice and clean and it doesn't have a lot of homeless people there's some but not as many as i've seen in other american cities now let's take a look at beacon hill it's one of the oldest historic districts in america, federal style row houses and cobblestone streets that are illuminated with gas street lights and it's within walking distance of the